Unstructured-IO/unstructured/docs/source/apis/saas_api.rst

 4. Click the *Submit* button to send your cancellation request.

 Upon submission, our team will process your request, and you will receive a confirmation email regarding the cancellation of your plan.

+Note: please contact our Support team at `support@unstructured.io <mailto:support@unstructured.io>`_, if you need to re-register Unstructured SaaS API using the same email address after you cancel your plan.

 .. image:: imgs/paid_api/cancel_plan.png
   :align: center